return42/sphkerneldoc/linux_src_doc/drivers/scsi/libsas/sas_port_c.rst

 .. c:function:: void sas_deform_port(struct asd_sas_phy *phy, int gone)

-    - remove this phy from the port it belongs to
+    remove this phy from the port it belongs to

     :param struct asd_sas_phy \*phy:
         the phy of interest

     :param int gone:
-        *undescribed*
+        whether or not the PHY is gone

 .. _`sas_deform_port.description`: